 Bring the Comfort Home

 Hotel bedding upgrades means everything on their bed is regularly improved with the best quality.
-Probably the most sought after item from a good hotel bedding experience, is the pillow.
+Probably the most sought after item from a good hotel bedding experience, is the hotel pillow.
 Luckily, many hotels allow guests a method in which to buy the same bedding they used at their hotel.
 Many larger properties routinely place a brochure or catalog within the room detailing bedding items for purchase.
 Unfortunately, some hotels are not large enough to offer a dedicated guest fulfillment program, so the hotel guest is left to find another method of locating and purchasing the same kind of quality bedding for their home use.

 Where To Look